 \subsection{Frequency-dependent hohlraum problem}

-For the final example, we study the hohlraum problem for the multi-frequency radiative transfer equation.
-The setup of this problem is similiar as that studied in \cite{li2024unified,Hammer2019}.
+For the final example, we study the hohlraum problem for the frequency-dependent radiative transfer equations.
+The setup of this problem is similar as that studied in \cite{li2024unified,Hammer2019}.
 To represent the frequency-dependent opacity, our method employs 50 frequency groups spaced logarithmically between $10^{-5} \,\text{keV} $ and $10 \,\text{keV} $.

 The layout of the problem is illustrated in \autoref{FRTE_hohlraum_layout}.
 The computational domain spans $[0\,\text{cm}, 1.4\,\text{cm}] \times [0\,\text{cm}, 0.65\,\text{cm}]$, where the white regions represent near-vacuum.
 We assume an absorption coefficient of